Cellular Frequency Basics

 Do frequencies impact cellular range and speed?

-Are some LTE bands better than others?
+Are some bands better than others?

 How are things changing as 5G comes on the scene?